Home > Lifetime ISA > First-time buyers > What is a mortgage?

 What is a mortgage?

-A mortgage is simply money lent to you by a mortgage lender to buy a property.
+A mortgage is money lent to you by a mortgage lender to buy a property.
 With most mortgages, you'll pay this money back over time by paying a set amount each month.

 Don't panic.
 We've broken down the common phrases you'll hear about mortgages and explained how they work so you can start your property search knowing what to expect.